qkloun/InsertionSort-visualizer/README.md

 - **SLD2**
 - **CMake** (optional, for build automation)

+## 🤝 Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ### Watch the inspiration video!
 Watch the algorithm in action!
 This visualization is inspired by educational sorting algorithm demonstrations.